sammyshows/javascript-experiments/README.md

 - Microtasks run in a single tick, while macrotasks run across multiple ticks.
 - For example, executing 1 million microtasks in one tick and 1 million macrotasks across 1 million ticks results in just a 24ms difference—demonstrating the efficiency of microtasks.

-## Why Do Microtasks Run in Different Ticks?
+## Why Do Macrotasks Run in Different Ticks?

 Macrotasks are designed for less time-sensitive operations like I/O, network requests, etc. This allows synchronous tasks to be added to the call stack and prioritized over macrotasks, while microtasks are prioritized as they are more time-sensitive.

-### Testing with `addWorkHalfWay` Enabled
+### Testing #2 - Add 3 million microtasks just before macrotasks finish executing

 Enabling the `addWorkHalfWay` flag and running the script again reveals that the second microtask timer runs after the macrotask timer, even though it was added later.
-This happens because microtasks are prioritized over macrotasks.
+This happens because microtasks are prioritised over macrotasks.

 ## Results (with `addWorkHalfWay`):